Studio 3 NYU > NYU Journalism > Studio 20

 Completing the Agile Circle

-First round Implementation
+Do your first round Implementation

 • Create a rough implementation of your project, a first draft.
 It does not have to be perfect or complete, but it does have to reflect the final form the project will take.
+Something so that the class can give feedback on if the final thing will work or not.

-First round testing and evaluation
+Do your first round testing and evaluation

 • Seek user feedback on your design.